MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 See the [full code sample](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/tree/master/4-Call-OwnApi-Pop) show casing a daemon app using AcquireTokenForClient with PoP to call an API protected with Proof-of-Possession.

+> [!NOTE]
-**Note:** Proof-of-Possession is still experimental for confidential clients.
+> Proof-of-Possession is still experimental for confidential clients.

 Example implementation: